Dutch Oven Daddy

 Pot roast ingredients include red potatoes, celery, carrots, onion, chuck roast, beef broth, olive oil, and flour.

-• Beef Roast: My favorite cut to use is a beef chuck roast.
-Choose one that’s around 3-5 pounds.
+• Beef Roast: My favorite cut is a beef chuck roast, around 3 to 5 pounds.
 You can also use beef brisket or bottom roast.
-Most importantly you want a cut of beef that has a fair amount of connective tissue and fat which are what makes pot roast so tender and juicy.
+Most importantly, you want a cut with plenty of connective tissue and fat, which is what makes pot roast so tender and juicy.

-• Olive Oil: Used for searing the roast before slow cooking it.
-You can use any other neutral oil you have on hand.
+• Olive Oil: Used for searing the roast before slow cooking.
+Any neutral oil works.

-• Beef Broth: Cooking the roast in broth keeps it moist during cooking and also infuses it with more savory flavors.
+• Beef Broth: Keeps the roast moist during cooking and infuses it with savory flavor.

-• Seasoning: To keep things simple, I use dried herbs – rosemary and thyme along with flour, granulated garlic, salt, and ground black pepper to season the roast.
-You can also use 1-2 teaspoons of fresh herbs if you prefer.
+• Seasoning: Dried thyme and rosemary, granulated garlic, paprika, salt, and ground black pepper.
+You can swap in 1 to 2 teaspoons of fresh herbs if you prefer.

 Variations

-• Add Mushrooms.
-If you love mushrooms, these work great cooked along with your pot roast.
-I like to use small button mushrooms or cremini mushrooms that don’t require any slicing.
-Add them to the pot in the last two hours of cooking.
-They will not need as much time as the root vegetables.
+• Add Mushrooms: If you love mushrooms, these cook up great alongside the roast.
+I use small button or cremini mushrooms so there is no slicing.
+Add them in the last two hours of cooking since they need less time than the root vegetables.

-• Different Flavors.
-You can add a half cup of red wine along with the beef broth.
-It will add some acidity and deepen the savory flavors.
-Tomato paste works well with a similar flavor boost and some Worcestershire sauce really intensifies the savoriness of the dish.
+• Different Flavors: Add a half cup of red wine with the beef broth for extra acidity and depth.
+Tomato paste works well for a similar flavor boost, and a splash of Worcestershire sauce really intensifies the savoriness.

 How to Make Pot Roast in a Dutch Oven

-Here’s everything you need to know to make this Dutch oven pot roast recipe.
-Gather all your ingredients, your Dutch oven, and let’s get started.
-The prep is super easy and you will be on your way to a cooking your roast in no time.
+Here is everything you need to know to make this Dutch oven pot roast recipe.
+Gather your ingredients, grab your Dutch oven, and let's get started.
+The prep is easy, and you will be cooking your roast in no time.

 Chuck roast rubbed with flour and salt and pepper.